Raknoche/Raknoche.github.io/_posts/2017-02-05-Automatic-Image-Quality-Assessment.md

 # <a name="initSetup"></a> Training an Image Quality Model

 Once we've extracted our features from each image, we're ready to train our machine learning model.
 As I mentioned previously, we'll being using an AdaBoost Random Forest Classifier.
+I'll provide a brief over of the algorithm before detailing how well our model performs.

+The foundation of a random forest classifier is called a decision tree.
+A decision tree splits our data into subsets by using the value of a particular feature.
+The goal of a decision tree is to end up with "pure" subsets of data, which contain only “High quality” or only “Low quality” images.
+If a particular feature splits the data into a pure subset, no additional splitting is required.
+If the feature leaves a subset with a mix of “high quality” and “low quality” images, then the subset is further split by using another feature.

+As an example, suppose we have the dataset shown below.

 # <a name="assessment"></a> Assessing Model Performance